fehlhabers/teashaped.dev/content/blog/becoming-an-ai-enabled-team/post.md

 This is nothing that I have done by any specific stance or rule, but it rather has just naturally become this way.
 I have just started to feel that it doesn't add much value anymore since I could create a bugfix using an agent.
 As long as it does what it should.
-To create proper acceptance tests and feedback loops in the other hand...
+To create proper acceptance tests and feedback loops on the other hand...

 ## The details
 I start to care less and less if the code generated is exactly according to what my style of code is.
 What is important